4 Artists, 4 Shows, and a Courthouse

 Los Angeles, CA 90012

-Nuevos Principios o In Praise of Change (To the People of Miami) is Beverly Acha's first public art commission.
+is Beverly Acha's first public art commission.
 A Season Three commissioned artist, Acha’s monumental 32-foot oil painting abstracts familiar forms found in nature.
 Miami, with its ocean and light, serves as a recurring motif in the artist's work.

-With her first Los Angeles show at Izzy Lee Gallery, Circular Ruins features new paintings exploring the symbolism of time—using broken clocks and spirals—inspired by Jorge Luis Borges’ short story of the same name.
+In her first Los Angeles show at Izzy Lee Gallery, Circular Ruins features new paintings exploring the symbolism of time—using broken clocks and spirals—inspired by Jorge Luis Borges’ short story of the same name.
+Learn more about Acha, and take a look at her monograph, here.

 Loni Johnson, His Arrow Never Misses The Mark…, Gold beads, bamboo earrings, cowrie shells, lace, fabric, and found objects assemblage on wood panels, Dimensions variable (2025).
 Photo by Gesi Schilling